apache/cassandra-sidecar/CONTRIBUTING.md

   }
 ```

-A new implementation of `CheksumVerifier` that uses a different hashing algorithm can be injected later.
+A new implementation of `ChecksumVerifier` that uses a different hashing algorithm can be injected later.

 ### <a name="chaining-handlers"></a>Handler Chaining